junelva/initializing-june-mdbook/src/lessons.md

 >
 > While large-scale policy change is essential, **local communities** have the power to model alternatives on a smaller scale.
 Communities can band together to build cooperative housing, start shared resource programs, or create mutual aid networks that operate outside the market’s demand for profit.
 >
->   * **Community Land Trusts (CLTs)**: These are organizations that hold land collectively and develop affordable housing for residents.
+>   * **Community Land Trusts (or CLTs)**: These are organizations that hold land collectively and develop affordable housing for residents.
 They prevent the housing from being commodified or sold for profit, keeping it permanently affordable.
 CLTs represent a practical, scalable way of creating alternatives to the current housing market.
 >
 >   * **Mutual Aid**: Encouraging a resurgence of **mutual aid** networks, where communities support one another through the sharing of resources, skills, and knowledge.
 Mutual aid is a form of solidarity that exists outside of charity or competition.
 It’s about communities taking care of their own, on their terms.
 >